Change

 a.
 Research and development

 Information relating to the IHI Group’s research and development activities is included in “6.
 Research and development activities” under “Ⅱ. Overview of business” in this Annual Securities Report.
 Due to the nature of the Group’s business, these research and development activities are characterized by the fact that they require large financial investments and long development periods.
 Research and development could therefore fail to lead to satisfactory outcomes because opportunities for practical application are lost, timings are inconsistent with the Group’s business strategies or market trends, or for other reasons.
-Such eventualities could adversely affect the Group’s operating results and financial position.
+Such eventualities could adversely affect the Group's business performance and financial position.

 b.
 Intellectual property management